Difference between Boxing and Unboxing in C#

 Sr.No.Boxing In C#UnBoxing In C#

-1.Boxing is the process of converting a Value Type variable (char, int, float, double, etc) into a Reference Type variable (such as an object or any interface type).Unboxing is the opposite of boxing.
-It is the process of converting a reference type to a value type.
-Unboxing extracts a value from a reference type (object) and assigns it to a value type.
+1.Boxing converts a Value Type variable (char, int, float, double, etc.) into a Reference Type variable (such as an object or any interface type).Unboxing is the opposite of boxing.
+It converts a reference type back to a value type.
+It extracts a value from a reference type (object) and assigns it to a value type.

-3.The value on the stack is copied to the object on the heap memoryUnboxing explicitly cast the object or interface type to the value type.
+3.During boxing, the value on the stack is copied into the object created on the heap memory.During unboxing, the boxed value type is explicitly casted from the object or interface type back to the value type allocated on the stack.

 4.Value Type variables are stored in Stack memory, while Reference Type variables are stored in Heap memory.During unboxing, the boxed value type is unboxed from the heap and assigned to the value type allocated on the stack.